Many Blue Screen of Death errors are caused due to hardware failure or other hardware related problems. One such case is with:

 The statement of the error points towards a severe memory management error.
 The causes could be hardware failure or a certain hardware being unable to interact with the system.

-1] Restart the system and try updating Windows again.
-In case the error occured while trying to install a cumulative update, it won’t reoccur if the update is successfully installed.
+- 1] Restart the system and try updating Windows again.
+In case the error occurred while trying to install a cumulative update, it won’t reoccur if the update is successfully installed.
 Furthermore, it might help update the drivers.

 Solution 1] Update device drivers